whitesgr03/local-inventory/README.md

 # local-inventory
-An Inventory management app for an imaginary store for PostgreSQL
+An Inventory management app for an imaginary store for PostgreSQL.